burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 For **woIF**

 Figure 2,3,4, and 5 below summarizes the main results for activator elements, for woIF.

-Figures for all results are provided in the Supplementary Materials for GLANET paper.
+All figures for all of the results are provided in the Supplementary Materials for GLANET paper.

 This setting includes expressed genes as the ones with TPM values in the top 5th percentile and non-expressed genes exclude zero TPM genes with DNaseI signal at the promoters with the **CompletelyDiscard** mode.